What Is Check Cashing?

 Payroll Checks

-A payroll check is a type of check that your employer issues, typically on a regular schedule — like once a week or biweekly.
-You can usually receive your paycheck in the mail or in person; many people opt for direct deposit.
+A payroll check is a type of check that your employer issues, typically on a regular schedule — such as once a week or biweekly.
+You can usually receive your paycheck in the mail or in person.
+Many people opt for direct deposit.

 Government or Tax Refund Checks

 Government checks come directly from the government, as the name indicates, and can cover various forms of aid, such as financial assistance, grants, Social Security benefits, and unemployment benefits.
-Another familiar type of government check is a tax refund check from the IRS.
+Another familiar type of government check is a tax refund check from the Internal Revenue Service.

 Personal and Business Checks